 Who is Responsible for the Injured Party’s Medical Expenses?

 If a settlement cannot be reached with regard to a liability claim/lawsuit, the claim will be resolved through a trial.
 A court will find in the plaintiff’s favor if the plaintiff can show by a preponderance of the evidence (meaning that it is more likely than not) that the defendant’s negligence caused the accident, or failed to prevent it.
 Defendants can include drivers at fault for car wrecks, and owners of the vehicle operated by the at fault driver.
 If the court finds in favor of the plaintiff, the defendant can be held responsible for medical expenses, as well as other damages incurred by the injured plaintiff as a result of the collision.

 The best thing to do if you have suffered an injury in a car crash is to seek the advice of a personal injury attorney.
 It is important to contact a personal injury attorney whenever you are injured in an accident, in order to make sure that you are exploring every avenue to obtain a full and fair reimbursement for all of the damages you sustain.
 Attorneys Tatum O’Brien, Tim O’Keeffe, and Sara Monson may be able to help you recover damages beyond what the insurance companies offer you.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.